 - Easy Song Arranger lets you remix MIDI files

-- Comes with Performance assistant for guided performances
+- Performance assistant for guided performances

 - CD-ROM with 70 more songs and Musicsoft Downloader software